Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/)

 I used chrome developer tools to work on my code.
 Chrome dev tools are a set of tools designed to give the developer tools to amend code in a testing environment in order to enhance the UX and functionality experience.
 I was also able to test the responsiveness of my app using these tools.

+I used [vscode](https://code.visualstudio.com/) as my coding editor.
+I found it easy to use and used extensions for markup and also extensions to check the syntax of my code.

 ## Databases used